pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

 In this lab, you will:

-* Access the Application through the Browser and verify the load balancing between two managed server pods.
+* Access the Application through the Browser.
-* Connect to Admin Server using WebLogic Remote Console and explore the WewbLogic Domain and its resources.
+* Explore the WebLogic Domain using WebLogic Remote Console.

 ### Prerequisites